Generalising Holographic Superconductors: Introduction

 \section{Introduction}

 In holographic approaches to Superconductivity, the critical behaviour is encapsulated by the dynamics of a dual theory, where interacting fields propagate in the bulk of a fictitious compactified extra-dimension, and whose geometry features dictate the evolution of the system with temperature and its reaction to external electromagnetic fields.
 Different localisations into the extra-dimensions correspond then to snapshots of the target theory at different energies.
 This picture is based on the AdS/CFT correspondence~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, the idea that certain strongly coupled theories can be described by an extra-dimensional dual theory which contains weak gravitational interactions.\\ Based on this framework, models for s-, p- and d-wave superconductivity have been built in the literature~\cite{Hartnoll:2008vx, Hartnoll:2008kx, Gubser:2008wv, Cai:2013aca, Cai:2013pda, Chen:2010mk, Benini:2010pr}, which provide a computational framework to describe superconducting properties of certain materials.\\ Despite describing a universal phenomenon, criticality, all these models are based on different set-ups and link to different target theories. \\ The aim of this article is to provide a systematic approach to holographic superconductors, which would reveal universal attributes, as well as to put to test some of the features that are commonly introduced in the models.
 Moreover, this approach could provide insights into models for superconductivity that might be generalised by higher-spin configurations.
 We will indeed propose a formulation of Holographic Superconductivity valid for f-wave, g-wave or higher state superconductor.
 We will further generalise this framework to introduce extra-dimensional duals which go beyond the AdS-Schwarzschild Black Hole paradigm.
-These generalisations will be possible in a semi-analytical framework based on matching asymptotic solutions of the differential equations ruling the system.\\
+These generalisations will be possible in a semi-analytical framework based on matching asymptotic solutions of the differential equations ruling the system.\\ For this matching approach to work, backreactions of the matter fields on the metric are neglected.
+As it is discussed in Ref.\ \cite{Hartnoll:2008kx}, this limit does not qualitatively change the behaviour of the condensate at $T_c$.